Slashcash/enea/README.md

 if you want to provide a screenshot for *Street Fighter Alpa III* (rom name: *sfa3.zip*) it will need to be named *sfa3.png* (or any other suitable image extension).

 ## Building
-To build this software you will need a machine running a Linux distribution ([Ubuntu](https://ubuntu.com/download) is proven to work).
-This instructions also assume a working [Python](https://www.python.org/) environment.
-Every command is supposed to be launched from the project root folder.

-The software is built using the [Conan](https://conan.io/) package manager.
-You can install it by doing:

-`$ pip install conan`

-## Generate AppImage
-The preferred way to distribute *Enea* is through the [AppImage](https://appimage.org/) format.
-A convenient script that builds *Enea* and automatically packages into an .AppImage is provided:
+The project ships with a Docker container which can be used to containerize the building process.
+Commands are meant to be launched from the project's root directory and assume a valid [Docker](https://www.docker.com/get-started/) installation is available within the system.

+- Build Docker container:

+    `$ docker build --tag enea_build docker`

+- Launch Docker container:

+    `$ docker run --rm -v .:/enea -w /enea -ti enea_build /bin/bash`

+- Build from source and pack:

     `$ ./scripts/generate_appimage.sh`

-This script will build from source and generate a file named `Enea-x86_64.AppImage` in the source folder
+    This script will build from source and pack *Enea* using the [AppImage](https://appimage.org/) format.
+You will find a file called *Enea-x86_64.AppImage* as a result in the project's source folder.

-## Building native executable
+### Building without packing

-While not recommended you may want to build *Enea* as a native executable.
+While not recommended you may want to build *Enea* without packing it.
 In order for this executable to work you will need to launch it on a machine that provides a working AdvanceMAME installation.

-Since we use some custom Conan dependencies (unavailable on official remote) you will need to install them by doing:
+These commands can be launched in the very same Docker container used for building the .AppImage.

+- Build Docker container:

+    `$ docker build --tag enea_build docker`

+- Launch Docker container:

+    `$ docker run --rm -v .:/enea -w /enea -ti enea_build /bin/bash`

+- Install additional dependency not provided by official Conan remote:

     `$ find conan_recipes -name "conanfile.py" -execdir conan export . \;`

-You can now start building the software by doing:
+- You can now start building the software by doing:

     `$ conan build -pr:h conan_profiles/linux-x86_64-gcc-11.3-release -pr:b conan_profiles/linux-x86_64-host -o build_tests=False --build "missing" .`

 The compiled binary will now be available under `build/Release/enea`.